 Once the parties have agreed to a resolution of all issues and mediation is complete, your lawyers or the mediator will submit the resulting agreement to a judge for approval and then file it with the court.
 This mediation agreement is binding.
 An experienced mediation attorney will ensure that the agreement covers all issues and is written in a legally precise manner.

 Court litigation can be a stressful and emotionally draining process.
 Mediation can help couples avoid these difficult aspects in addition to the cost and length of a traditional divorce.
 This is especially true if there are only a few issues that need to be resolved.
 When deciding which type of divorce fits your situation, it is also good to consider whether one or both of the spouses is experiencing mental health issues or has some type of personality disorder.
 For a person with severe anxiety, a non-litigation alternative like mediation or collaborative law may be beneficial.
 Whereas having a personality disorder such as borderline personality disorder might make negotiations more difficult.
 Although it is often hard to determine whether this may apply, it is good to share any information you have with your attorney.

 Is mediation right for me?

 It may be a good choice if you and your partner had an amicable separation, the relationship is not highly contentious, and you are able to communicate with each other in a respectful way.

 Learn more about the mediation process in California

-Contact Fresno divorce lawyer Rebecca Medina to learn about the mediation process.
+Contact Fresno and San Diego divorce lawyer Rebecca Medina to learn about the mediation process.
 She is a trained mediator and attorney who can assist you in resolving your divorce using this effective process.
-Call the Law Offices of Rebecca Medina at (559) 785-3295 today.
+Call the Law Offices of Rebecca Medina at 559-324-5427 in Fresno or 858-285-4315 in San Diego today.